martincf/lightbox/_posts/2017-08-17-event-black-white-film-development.md

 * Loading your film
 * Develop your film
 * Break for refreshments (whilst your film dries)
-* Assessing, storing your film and scanning (due to the length of time it takes to scan film, we'll limit access to the scanner to 5 scans per person on the day.
-If time allows, you can scan more.)
+* Assessing, storing your film
-* Fin
+* Finish

 *Attendees must be over 16 years of age.